Duration: 1 hour

 Global Portfolio Manager and Senior Faculty

-Lisa contributes to the Center’s leadership solutions through design and delivery of customized global leadership development programs for clients in various industries.
-She also serves as a subject matter expert on experiential learning and is Lead Faculty for the Maximizing Leadership Potential program.
+Lisa is the Global Portfolio Manager for CCL’s flagship program, the Leadership Development Program (LDP®) and Navigating Change.
+She also contributes to the Center’s leadership solutions through design and delivery of customized global leadership development programs for clients in various industries.
+She also serves as a subject matter expert on experiential learning and change leadership.
 She has partnered on leadership solutions with clients from a variety of industries including pharmaceutical, cable and telecommunications, education, non-profit, manufacturing, government, law, technology, military, health care, and more.
 Lisa brings more than eighteen years of leadership experience to her role in the classroom.

 Lisa holds a M.S. in Organizational Leadership from Gonzaga University, a Master’s Certificate in Servant Leadership, and a B.S. in Business and Human Resource Management from Guilford College.